troeger/moodleteacher/README.md

 There is also support for:

-  - Previewing textfield submissions, PDF files, and text files.
   - Running submitted files locally as shell script, for testing purposes.
   - Running submitted files remotely on another machine, for testing purposes.

-Check [the implementation](moodleteacher/__init__.py) for what you can do with the different parts of the library.
+Take a look at the complex usage example in the [grader.py](grader.py) script, which shows nearly all features of the library in action.

 Real documentation is planned.

-You can also take a look at the complex usage example in the [grader.py](grader.py) script, which shows nearly all featurs of the library in action.

 ## License